justinjest/EVEST/readme.md

 ### In docker

-After you pull the repo you can instead run `docker compose run -rm evest` to keep your files in a docker container.
+After you pull the repo you can instead run `docker compose run --rm evest` to keep your files in a docker container.

 ## Operation